-With warm summer days upon us, we start thinking about vacation, beach and of course everybody’s favorite ice cream.
+With temperatures rising up all across the country, it’s time to start planning a beach vacation!
+Cape Cod is conveniently located within driving distance from cosmopolitan cities such as Boston, New York, Providence, and Stamford.
+If you haven’t booked your summer getaway yet now is the time to book a vacation and start dreaming about beach days, cool ocean breeze, fresh seafood, and of course everybody’s favorite ice cream.
 Cape Cod is one of the best places in New England to Indulge in a big cone of creamy homemade Ice Cream.
 Visitors can enjoy many ice cream shops that showcase flavors that stand out.
 In between basic vanilla and chocolate, you might find flavors that surprise and delight.
-When you start seeing the Open signs of this famous spots, you know it’s summer on Cape Cod!

-Sunday School has been making ice cream since 1976 and has three convenient locations in Harwich Port, Dennisport and Orleans.
-This family run ice creamery makes their product daily in small batches.
-They use fresh fruit in their blueberry, banana, strawberry, apricot and peach ice creams, and real nuts in the nut flavor ice cream.
+Sunday School has been making ice cream since 1976 and has three convenient locations in Harwich Port, Dennisport, and Orleans.
+This family-run ice creamery makes its ice cream daily in small batches.
+They use fresh fruit in their blueberry, banana, strawberry, apricot, and peach ice creams, and real nuts in the nut flavor ice cream.
 Our favorites are Bass River Mud and the Espresso Crunch.